-Lemon Blueberry French Toast Casserole with Cream Cheese.
+Lemon Blueberry French Toast Casserole with cream cheese and a dreamy warm blueberry sauce is the perfect brunch dish.
 It's got it all!
-Zingy lemon and blueberry, sharp cream cheese and soft ooey gooey bread.
+Zingy lemon and blueberry, sharp cream cheese, and soft ooey-gooey bread.
 A sweet breakfast for a sweet morning!
-Easy to prepare the day before, pop it in the oven and just relax and enjoy a slow morning.

 And since this lemon blueberry French toast casserole needs some time in the oven, you'd get a chance too!
 Surprise your family with a super easy, yet immensely delicious and indulgent breakfast treat (and you've got your appetite going with a stroll!).

 This recipe is adapted from Sally's Baking Addiction, but I wanted it more fresh and zingy and added the awesome combination of lemon and blueberry.
-I use half a loaf because, come on, it sure is enough.
-This is more of a leftover treat to me, I don't buy loafs to use it all to a French toast casserole.
+I use half a loaf because come on, it sure is enough.
+This is more of a leftover treat to me, I don't buy loaves to use it all for a French toast casserole.

-Take a day old (or several days old, don't worry) loaf, and cut the bread in thick slices and each slice into around 9 cubes.
+Take a day-old (or several days old, don't worry) loaf, and cut the bread into thick slices and each slice into around 12 cubes.
 Just roughly chop it up.
-Grease a 9 inch by 13 inch baking pan with non-stick or butter, and add in half of the cubed loaf.
-Beat softened cream cheese with a handheld mixer on medium high, until soft and add in the powdered sugar and 1/4 tsp vanilla.
-Drop random spoonfuls of cream cheese over the bread.
-Place a few blueberries or blackberries evenly over the bread, and layer the remaining bread cubes on top.
-Set aside.
+Grease a 9-inch by 13-inch baking pan with non-stick or butter, and add in half of the cubed loaf (3).

-Whisk milk, eggs, cinnamon, brown sugar and the remaining vanilla together, until no more brown sugar lumps.
-Pour over the bread, and add in the zest of one lemon.
+Whisk milk, eggs, cinnamon, brown sugar, and the remaining vanilla together, until no more brown sugar lumps (1-2).
+Pour over the bread (8), and add in the zest of one lemon, more cream cheese, and blueberries (9).
 Cover the pan with a plastic wrap and chill for 3+ hours, preferably overnight.

 Make the topping:

-Whisk brown sugar, flour and cinnamon in a small bowl.
-Add in small cubes of cold butter, and cut it with a pastry cutter or two forks.
-Remove the pan from the refrigerator and sprinkle the butter mixture on top of the soaking bread.
+Whisk brown sugar, flour, and cinnamon in a small bowl.
+Add in small cubes of cold butter (11), and cut it with a pastry cutter or two forks until the butter is mostly pea-sized (12).
+Remove the pan from the refrigerator and sprinkle the mixture on top of the soaked bread (13).

 Meanwhile this is baking, make the blueberry sauce.
-Bring sugar, cornstarch and lemon juice to a boil, and add in the blueberries and/or blackberries and continue to boil.
-Stir often, until it thickens.
+Bring sugar, cornstarch, and lemon juice to a boil, add in the blueberries and/or blackberries and continue to boil.
+Stir often, until it thickens, about 10-15 minutes.